kartonfarkas/api_docs/source/suite/contacts/unsubscribing_a_contact.rst

      - Description
      - Comments
    * - source_id
+     - int
-     - the ID of the source
+     - ID of the source
      - For the source_id, pass the value for the appropriate source (we are using 2 in the examples below).
-     - If more than one contact with the requested external ID is found, an error message is returned.
+If more than one contact with the requested external ID is found, an error message is returned.

 Result Example
 --------------